On the Loose (Niall Horan song)

-"On the Loose" is a song recorded by Irish singer and songwriter Niall Horan from his debut studio album Flicker.
-It was written by Horan, John Ryan and its producer Julian Bunetta.
+"On the Loose" is a song recorded by Irish singer-songwriter Niall Horan from his debut studio album Flicker.
+It was written by Horan, John Ryan, and its producer Julian Bunetta.
 The song was released to the US Mainstream Top 40 radio on 20 February 2018 as the album's fourth single.
-An alternate version was released on 16 February 2018.
+The radio version was released commercially on 16 February 2018 and was labeled as the "alternative version".

 Background

 Horan debuted the song on 13 May 2017 during his performance at Channel 93.3's Summer Kick Off concert in San Diego.
 On 29 May 2017, Horan performed on The Today Show's Citi Concert Series, closing the show with a live TV debut of "On the Loose".

 Horan admitted in an interview with Herald Sun that he channelled Fleetwood Mac for the song.
 "You can hear the 'Mac in that.
 Everyone's always trying to write their own Dreams.
 I'm only 24, Fleetwood Mac is the music I've listened to since I was four years old.
 I listen to a lot of other types of music but that's the stuff that always stuck around with me.
 I was going through a punk rock phase when I was 15, I like punk rock now but I wouldn't pick up my iPod and go straight to it, I'd probably go to the 'Mac and Crosby Stills and Nash and Jackson Browne and Tom Petty.
 They're the artists in my head, you can hear that on the album I think."

 He announced on 5 February 2018 via social media that the song would be the fourth single from the album.
 The accompanying single artwork, illustrated by Kyler Martz, features a drawing of a woman holding a heart, surrounded by flowers, some of which have legs and eyes on them.
 An animated lyric video for the song was released on 12 February 2018, after Horan posted a 20-second teaser the day before.
 It features a lady seducing multiple men, while cruising through a city in a convertible.